ethan-wickstrom/notez/docs/components/note-list.md

 -   `src/App.tsx`: The parent component where `NoteList` is integrated into the layout.
 -   `src/state/app-context.ts`: Provides the `useAppContext` hook.
 -   `src/state/app-state.ts`: Defines the structure of the state consumed (`notes`, `isLoading`).
--   `@mantine/core/ScrollArea`: Used for making the list scrollable.
+-   `@mantine/core/ScrollArea`: Used by the parent section for making the list scrollable.
 -   `@mantine/core/Skeleton`: Used for the loading state placeholder.
+-   `@mantine/core/Stack`: Used internally to layout list items.

 ## Changelog

+-   **2025-04-23**: Improved the empty state message for better user guidance.
+Removed direct `ScrollArea` usage as it's now handled by the parent `AppShell.Section`.
 -   **2025-04-22**: Initial implementation of the `NoteList` component.